Photo by Tom Parkes

 We believe the path forward requires a fundamental shift in how we think about software:

 Specifications are durable assets.
 Your business logic, formally specified, is your intellectual property.
-Everything else is temporary.
+It must be consolidated in a single place and structured for introspection.

 Implementations are artifacts.
-Code isn't permanent.
-It's a manifestation of your specifications in a particular technology at a particular moment.
+Code should be a manifestation of your specifications in a particular technology at a particular moment.

 Knowledge is power.
-How you organize knowledge determines whether humans and tools can reason about your business effectively.
+How you organise knowledge determines whether humans and tools can reason about your business effectively.

-AI-native companies will win not by predicting the future, but building systems humble enough to adapt.
+AI-native companies will win not by predicting the future, but building systems nimble enough to adapt.

 The Transformational Choice